AlbertoV5/MidiToBom/README.md

 The plan is to include these functionalities in the actual BoomBox Editor.
 Support for Reaper files in the tool is possible because of the easy to use existing Reaper parsers.

-File converts BPM only but midi notes conversion could be possible too.
+File converts BPM only but midi notes conversion could be possible in the future.

 ## HOW TO USE